-However – we have no intention as a nation of reinvigorating our manufacturing base -we prefer the modern slight of hand – where we do not see the dirty work.
+With that being said, we have no intention as a nation of reinvigorating our manufacturing base.
+We prefer the modern sleight of hand where we do not see the dirty work.

-The funny thing is that landfill used to be seen as a great thing.
+The past saw landfills as a good thing instead of a bad one.
 It was originally a way of filling in old mines.

-Think about it – organic food waste recycling – which is not subject to a landfill levy and described as recycling – involves bringing the waste to a facility where it decays and emits gas which is used to generate electricity.
+Think about it – organic food waste recycling, which is not subject to a landfill levy and described as recycling but involves bringing the waste to a facility where it decays and emits gas which is used to generate electricity.

 Is the landfill levy misguided?

-The landfill levy – as being introduced in Queensland is a real tax on business – it basically makes business pay for the cost of plastics – and can be a real hindrance to business.
+The landfill levy, introduced in Queensland, is a real tax on business.
+It basically makes business pay for the cost of plastics.
+Many believe that it can be a real hindrance to business.

-It is called a levy – but is really a tax.
-Does it really lead to recycling – and if it does, does it really work and how does it impact the economy.
+We call it a levy but tend to believe it more as tax.
+Does it really lead to recycling?
+And if it does, does it really work and how does it impact the economy?

-After years of a waste levy in Victoria and NSW – we still have no facilities capable of recycling nappies – despite a know technology being available!
+And just an FYI, after years of a waste levy in Victoria and NSW, we still have no facilities capable of recycling nappies despite the presence of a known, available technology!

-The waste hierarchy as below over argues for the point of recycling (why recycling is a waste of time debate) – it is a science fiction recycling in many ways.
+The waste hierarchy below over argues for the point of recycling (why recycling is a waste of time debate).
+It is science fiction recycling in many ways.
 The chart should be 95% avoidance and minimisation and recycling/disposal for the other 5%.

-Many countries like Sweden and Japan basically burn their waste plastic for energy generation (for them why recycling is a waste of time is an answered question -they even import waste to burn).
-Is this not a smarter plan than ” fake recycling” it into garden furniture that is impossible to sell – or export at subsidised rates to China.
+Many countries like Sweden and Japan basically burn their waste plastic for energy generation.
+For them, ‘why recycling is a waste of time’ is already an answered question.
+They even import waste to burn!
+Is this not a smarter plan than ” fake recycling” it into garden furniture that is impossible to sell or export at subsidised rates to China?

 We have asked lots of questions – not to be depressing – but to make us all think.